 Some people are ready to be free of addiction, and they’ll leap at the chance for sobriety almost immediately.
 Others will need time to process what you’ve said and why.
 Be open, honest, and kindhearted.
 This is a delicate moment in recovery, and you can help to ensure it moves smoothly.

 How We Can Help

 If you’re searching for a solution to addiction, consider Footprints to Recovery.
-We offer treatment facilities in Colorado, New Jersey, Pennsylvania, Illinois, and Arizona.
+We offer treatment facilities in Colorado, New Jersey, and Illinois.

 Our advanced, proactive, evidence-based treatments are administered by passionate clinicians and specialists.
 We could be just what you’ve been looking for.